newjersey/navigator.business.nj.gov/content/src/fundings/njbac-cannabis-training-academy.md

 ### Eligibility

 * Individuals who are considering applying for a conditional or annual license
-* Must be in the social equity, legacy, Impact Zone, diverse-owned, veteran, veteran-disabled, LGBTQ+ and/or microbusiness categories as defined on the [New Jersey Cannabis Businesses website](https://www.nj.gov/cannabis/businesses/priority-applications/)
+* Must be in the social equity, legacy, Impact Zone, diverse-owned, veteran, veteran-disabled, LGBTQ+ and/or microbusiness categories

 > **Benefits**
 >